kevin5k/CE7454_2018_Project_Group11/README.md

-# A Faster RCNN implementation for Kaggle ships localization
+# A Faster RCNN implementation for Kaggle ships localization (A group project for CE7454)

 ## Introduction